drduh/YubiKey-Guide/README.md

 * **Optional** If you do not have root access to the remote machine to edit `/etc/ssh/sshd_config`, you will need to remove the socket on the remote machine before forwarding works.
 For example, `rm /run/user/1000/gnupg/S.gpg-agent`.
 Further information can be found on the [AgentForwarding GNUPG wiki page](https://wiki.gnupg.org/AgentForwarding).

-* Now you need to import your public keys to the remote machine.
+* Import public keys to the remote machine.
 This can be done by fetching from a keyserver.
-On the local machine, you need to copy the public keyring to the remote machine:
+On the local machine, copy the public keyring to the remote machine:

 ```console
 $ scp ~/.gnupg/pubring.kbx remote:~/.gnupg/